uberspark/uberxmhf/hypapps/trustvisor/README.md

 TrustVisor is released with a Trusted-Execution-Environment Software-Development-Kit (TEE-SDK), which comprises tools and documentation for developing PALs and integrating them to applications.
-Please install [TEE-SDK](tee-sdk) and try out some TrustVisor-specific PAL [examples](tee-sdk/examples).
+Please install [TEE-SDK](tee-sdk) and try out some TrustVisor-specific PAL examples at 'tee-sdk/examples'.
 Note that the APIs provided in TEE-SDK are intended to provide sufficient abstraction such that PALs and applications can be ported to use alternative trusted environments, other than TrustVisor, with little or no modification.